frankaemika/docs/source/ros_introduction.rst

 This package contains the description of the FRANKA ARM and the FRANKA HAND in terms of kinematics, joint limits, visual surfaces and collision space.
 The collision space is a simplified version of the visual description used to improve performance of collision checks.
-The descriptions are based on the urdf format according to the `urdf xml documentation<http://wiki.ros.org/urdf/XML>`_.
+The descriptions are based on the URDF format according to the `URDF xml documentation <http://wiki.ros.org/urdf/XML>`_ .
 The files do NOT contain inertial terms and therefore cannot be used for dynamics simulations (e.g. gazebo).
 The package offers launch files which visualize the robot descriptions of the arm and the gripper.